-A student whose grades fall below the minimum requirement will be dismissed from the program.
+A student whose grades fall below the minimum requirement (77%) in any course will be dismissed from the program.
 Dismissed students who wish to seek readmission must comply with the Readmission Procedure Policy.
 Students seeking readmission for medical or personal leave, please refer to Leave of Absence Policy.
 Please note, if a student is granted readmission, he/she will be required to repeat any course(s) where the grade did not meet the minimum requirement.
+The student will also be required to audit that semester's clinical course.
 Program faculty is available during office hours and by appointment to offer academic advice to program students.
 Students are encouraged to seek counsel for academic, personal or financial issues.
 Counseling is available to students through the Student Services office. https://ctstate.edu/life-at-ct-state